 PSH is effective in that it ends – swiftly and finally – the cycle of homelessness.
 It is also efficient.
 By housing the most vulnerable homeless individuals in a community, significant cost savings are realized as their use of other public services (hospital emergency rooms, police services, jails, emergency response) diminishes.

 In early 2014, Friendship Shelter launched southern Orange County’s first PSH program in nine apartments.
 It worked.
 Later that year, we added three more apartments.
 Today, we’ve housed 70 people and growing.
 Our collaborative partners have housed hundreds more.
 Together, we have the very real opportunity to permanently end the burden of chronic homelessness with this housing solution.

 You can join us.
 It might start with a sandwich.
 Anyone can make a sandwich.
 You have no idea where it might lead you.

 HomeAid has been ending homelessness with Friendship Shelter since 1991, developing two homes and adding 42 beds for homeless individuals.
-Friendship Shelter programs are also a recipient of HomeAid’s Community Outreach activities.
+Friendship Shelter programs are also recipients of HomeAid’s Community Outreach activities.